Wrapping plants with burlap is a relatively simple way to protect the plants from winter frost, snow and ice. Read on to learn more.

 Covering plants with burlap can also protect plants from winter burn, a damaging condition caused by a combination of winter sunlight and depleted soil moisture.
 Burlap is more effective than plastic because it allows the plant to breathe so air circulates and heat isn’t trapped.

 Burlap for protecting plants can be as simple as an old burlap bag.
 If you don’t have access to burlap bags, you can purchase sheet burlap by the yard at most fabric stores.

 Covering Plants with Burlap

 To cover a plant with burlap, begin by placing three or four wooden or stakes around the plant, allowing a few inches of space between the stakes and the plant.
 Drape a double layer of burlap over the stakes and secure the material to the stakes with staples.
-Don’t allow the burlap to touch the foliage; if it becomes wet and freezes, it can damage the plant.
+Most experts recommend that you not allow the burlap to touch the foliage if you can help it.
+Although not as worrisome as plastic, if burlap becomes wet and freezes, it can still possibly damage the plant.

 What Plants Need Burlap?